RETREAT FAQ

 As they say, it can be more about journey than the destination.
 As we make our way to Lake Atitlan, it’s an invitation to move through this country with awareness, respect, and curiosity.
 Guatemala has it’s own rhythm.

-That said, once we are at the retreat center, this experience is rooted in practice, rest, and integration.
+Once we are at the retreat center, this experience is rooted in practice, rest, and integration.
 We’ll share a group outing to San Juan La Laguna, (an option to book a tour visiting women’s weaving co-op, coffee & cacao, bee farm.)

 While you have the option to boat taxi to other areas of the lake, you may miss practice offerings on retreat.
 For those wanting more travel or adventure, consider giving yourself a few extra days before or after retreat to explore.